jundalisay/sp/content/en/research/spinoza/politics/chapter-10b.md

 ---

-[6J I therefore conclude that those vices that are prevalent in time of peace, and which we are now discussing, should never be directly prevented but only by indirect means, that is, by laying such a foundation to the state that most menI won't say will be eager to live wisely, for that is impossible-will be guided by such feelings as will conduce to the greater good of the commonwealth.
+<sup>6</sup> I conclude that those vices prevalent in peacetime should never be directly prevented but only by indirect means.
+- They are prevented by laying such a foundation to the state that most menI won't say will be eager to live wisely, for that is impossible-will be guided by such feelings as will conduce to the greater good of the commonwealth.

 <!-- S [See Machiavelli, Discourses I. 3 The tribuni plebis were appomted to protect the plebeulDs agamst